Developer-DAO/devie-bot/README.md

 ## TL;DR

-This bot will allow members of the DAO to use `/slash` commands in Discord to interact with our Airtable knowledgebase.
+This bot will allow members of the DAO to use `/slash` commands in Discord to interact with our Airtable knowledge base.

-## Setup
+## Development Setup

 1. Fork the [`discord-resource-bot` repository](https://github.com/Developer-DAO/discord-resource-bot) into your GitHub account